 Ever since we first went to La Poste and sent a newsletter to our friends (and to their friends, with promises of free wine), we’ve sold and delivered our wine direct to people at home in the UK.

-As Victoria Moore wrote in The Telegraph in June 2015 about Bauduc, “sales come from a broad base but the control is good for the producer and the sense of being involved in a thriving small agricultural business is rewarding for all.”
+As Victoria Moore wrote in The Telegraph about Bauduc, “sales come from a broad base but the control is good for the producer and the sense of being involved in a thriving small agricultural business is rewarding for all.”

 Note that the sales margins above are not ’profit’: they have to cover the cost of staff, sales and marketing, premises, distribution and all operating costs for a retailer and, in many cases, those of an agent or distributor too.

-As you can see, the cost price of the liquid inside the bottle is measly when you spend £5.
-This example (which came from a Master of Wine who was the MD of a big importer that sold to supermarkets) is for wine shipped and bottled in bulk, and even if the cost of the wine were to be slightly higher and the sales margin lower, only a fraction is spent on the contents.
+As you can see, the cost price of the liquid inside the bottle – which includes the grower’s profit - is measly when you spend £5.60.
+The national average in the UK is £5.68 (according to the WSTA/Nielsen, Sept 2018).
+This example is for wine shipped and bottled in bulk, and even if the numbers varied a little, only a fraction is spent on the contents.

-UK duty is fixed at £2.05, and there's 20% VAT on the wine AND the duty, so the tax element of a cheapish bottle is always substantial - there's more than 50% tax in a £6 bottle.
-All things being equal then, you get a lot more wine when you trade up - the cost of the wine inside a £7.50 bottle should be three times more than a £5 bottle, for example.
+UK duty is fixed at £2.23 (from 1 February 2019) and there's 20% VAT on the wine AND the duty, so the tax element of a cheapish bottle is always substantial - there's 61% tax in a £5 bottle.
+All things being equal then, you get a lot more wine when you trade up.

-To complicate matters, however, you don't always get what you pay for.
+To complicate matters though, you don't always get what you pay for.
 There are so many pseudo offers on wine in the UK, both in store and online, it’s hard to know what the real price should be.
-Is a £9 bottle really worth that, or is it about to be discounted to £6 - i.e. the real price?
+Is a £10 bottle really worth that, or is it about to be 'discounted' to £7 - i.e. the real price?

 When you buy direct from us, you can be sure that a much higher percentage of your money is spent on the wine.
 It's then up to us to make sure it's good, in the vague hope that you'll come back for more.